Why You Should be Shooting Events and Gigs

 Finally, don’t wind up the band.
 If they say no flash, that means no flash.

 How to get Started

-You could try to find yourself work with an agency who will source it for you, but this takes time and a strong reputation.
-Becoming the in house photographer often produces the same hurdles.
+You could try to find yourself work with an agency who will source it for you but this can take time and a strong reputation.
+Becoming the in-house photographer often produces the same hurdles.

 The best way to get started is to find a local magazine or newspaper and offer to be their event photographer.
-You’ll have to give them a good photo from each night, but you can keep the rest of them and they’ll get you into a lot of gigs.
+You’ll have to give them a good photo from each night but you can keep the rest and they’ll get you into a lot of gigs.

 It’s not a bad idea to include your portfolio too.
-High profile bands will always want to be in control of their image and you’ll be given a contract to sign dictating what you can and can’t do with a photo you take of them.
+High profile bands will always want to be in control of their images and you’ll be given a contract to sign dictating what you can and can’t do with a photo you take of them.